Battle for wind turbines: Courts decide in favor of private energy systems!

 The ruling has caused quite a stir in the Altenkirchen district and is seen as pointing the way for future projects.
 Readers might ask themselves: What impact does this have on similar projects in the region?
 While the decision is being celebrated in Altenkirchen, another wind turbine dispute in the Trier-Saarburg district remains unresolved.

-Another case in the district of Trier-Saarburg
+Another case in the Trier-Saarburg district

 The course of events in these two cases shows how different the legal framework for renewable energies can be in the different districts.
 While the court in Altenkirchen opened the path for small-scale wind energy at least one step further, the dispute in the Trier-Saarburg district remains tense.